ricgonmen/spring-cloud-app/README.md

 This toy project focus in show how to use:

 * Spring Boot as driver technology for REST API.
-* JPA for data access for persistence APU.
+* JPA for data access for persistence API.
 * The cloud by a proof of concept about the [Spring Cloud Netflix](https://spring.io/projects/spring-cloud-netflix) ecosystem.
 * Keep all of that automated with Maven
 * Engage together in a sample deployment on a scalable infraestructure (Docker with multiple instances of the service)